St Ives September Festival

 If you’re feeling particularly spontaneous, some tickets will be available to purchase on the door!

-Every single day between Saturday the 14thof September to Saturday the 28thof September, St Ives will be more alive than ever with music and arts.
-Galleries, pubs, bars and workshops dotted throughout St Ives open their doors to performers and you’re invited to explore, observe and get stuck in.
+Throughout the festival fortnight 11-25 September 2021, St Ives will be more alive than ever.
+Galleries, pubs, bars and workshops dotted throughout St Ives open their doors to performers and you’re invited to explore, observe and even join in.

 Enjoying the Autumn views